tiefpunkt/contrib/m2s/README.md

 Plugins may choose to _not_ return values and act as triggers instead.
 In order to accomplish that, the plugin must return a tuple of two None.
 See [pl-example.py](pl-example.py) for an example plugin with a number of examples in the comments.

-Each plugin returns a `(string, dict)` tuple.
+Each plugin can return a `(string, dict)` tuple.
 The string value is loaded into the database column named as the plugin (i.e. `weather` and `revgeo`) and can be pre-created in the database schema (see `dbschema.py`) if the column is to be saved to storage.
-The _dict_ is merged into the current _item_, whereby existing values _are not_ overwritten.
+(If the column name you specify doesn't exist in the database, the value will silently be discarded.)
+The returned _dict_ is merged into the current _item_, whereby existing values _are not_ overwritten.
 The newly created _item_ is passed on to the next plugin if there is one.

 Basically, a plugin looks like this: